Understanding Barriers to Impact Investing and Identifying Potential Solutions

 Transaction Costs.
 In part due to the misunderstanding of impact investing on the part of professional advisors, and in part due to the unique nature of impact investments and the fact that participants aren’t necessarily familiar with doing deals, the costs of investment can add up.

 - This can be helped by sharing of due diligence, smart utilization of professional advisors and using the same documents as a basis for multiple deals.
 Visit the CMF Sample Documents Hub for example resources, supported by peer sharing.

 All of these are surmountable.
 Please do not hesitate to call upon the Expert in Residence program at CMF for help.

 In the meantime, I recommend viewing this TED talk on culture change and our current, extractive economy by Deborah Frieze of the Boston Impact Initiative.

-Jennifer Miller Oertel is a shareholder in the law firm of Jaffe Raitt Heuer & Weiss, PC, where she leads the firm’s Tax-exempt Organizations and Impact Investing Group.
+Jennifer Miller Oertel is CMF's Impact Investing Expert-in-Residence and a shareholder in the law firm of Bodman PLC, where she leads the firm’s Tax-exempt Organizations and Impact Investing Group.
 With a background in securities law, private equity and mergers & acquisitions, Jennifer utilizes her corporate law and governance skills to assist family and corporate foundations, community foundations, public charities, regional associations, trade and labor associations, chambers of commerce, religious organizations and other tax-exempt organizations as well as impact investors, impact funds, and social enterprises, in all aspects of their business.